 sudo apt update

 Step 2.
-To install SSH on Ubuntu you can use the following command.
+Enter the following command.

 sudo apt install openssh-server

 You will be asked to enter the sudo password.
-After entering the password, press Y to continue downloading and installing SSH package.
+After entering the password, press Y to continue downloading and installing the SSH package.

 Step 3.
 Check the SSH service status using the following command.

 Usually, when the installation completes successfully you will find the SSH service will be started automatically.
 The output of the previous command will be something like that:

 For now, we have installed SSH and its service is up and running on your machine.
 You can connect to it from any other remote machine that has SSH client installed.
 For Windows machines, you can use Putty.
 By default, the client is installed on Linux and macOS machines.